BitSyko/layers_showcase_json/README.md

 Submitting themes to the showcase
 ==================================

-To add your themes to the new "Layers Showcase" you need to issue a pull request and add a field to the top of showcase_json file. below is a template of the info you need to add.
+To add your themes to the new "Layers Showcase" you need to issue a pull request with your json file added to the src folder.
+Below is a template of the info your json file will have.

 Image Sizes (Important).
 =========================